dpelkmann/system_mindset/README.md

 # System Mindset

-This repository stores and manages personal Linux configuration files.
+This repository stores and manages personal Linux configuration files for Fedora 35.
 It is based on a bare repository and inspired by Atlassian's [article](https://www.atlassian.com/git/tutorials/dotfiles) and DT's [video](https://www.youtube.com/watch?v=tBoLDpTWVOM).

 ## Setup